wupmemo/fullstack-take-home/README.md

 ### Coding Challenge

 Build a simple user management portal with registration process.
-The registration process require three steps.
+The registration process requires three steps.

 1. Collect user credentials
 2. A placeholder to upload international passport or national identity card.
 Then the placeholder should display the upload.